foonoo/docs/5-Building-Sites.md

 # Building Sites

-We've already established foonoo's multi-site generator architecture, and we've also looked at how it ships with a default site generator.
+We've already established Foonoo's multi-site generator architecture, and we've also briefly looked at how it ships with a default site generator.
 In this chapter, we'll go into details about how sites can be built with the default site generator.
 By the end of this section, you should be able to build simple sites, like a personal home page, or complex ones, like the one serving this documentation.

-Foonoo's default site generator provides a unique way of combining templates and text files—and even data in some cases—to generate sites.
+Foonoo's default site generator provides a unique way of combining templates, text files, and even data in some cases to generate sites.
 For most parts, the default site generator is heavily dependent on the themes that style the site's output to provide a lot of the features that tie sites together.
 In this section, we will take a look at how the default site generator can be used, and we will look at how the default theme that ships with foonoo allows us to build even more complex sites.

 ## The Default Generator and Theming
 Sites in foonoo always have themes enabled when being generated.
 When simply rendering text files, the default site generator and its default theme are used.
 The default theme that ships with foonoo's default site generator is highly configurable.
 But you don't have to stick with it; you always have the opportunity to use your own themes.